DRaclavskyProdware/CAL-ALCustomCodeAnalyzer/README.md

 # C/AL-AL Code Analyzer

-This code analyzer is meant to help anyone, who runs into some errors during the C/AL -> AL code conversion.
+This code analyzer is meant to help anyone, who runs into some errors during the C/AL -> AL code conversion or OnPrem -> Cloud upgrade/conversion.

 ## What does it do?